 Jalview only has limited knowledge of the capabilities of the programs that are made available to it via web services.
+The table below shows which alignment programs are most appropriate for nucleotide alignment.

 In particular, only the ClustalW and MAFFT programs will successfuly recognise and align nucleic acid sequences.
 MAFFT will also choose an appropriate parameter model.
 Whilst Muscle may appear to align DNA, it simply treats the base symbols as amino-acids, often leading to a poor quality alignment.
 Furthermore, it will almost certainly fail to align RNA containing Uracil bases, since 'U' is not a valid one-letter amino acid code.